 The Uniform Bar Examination (UBE) is coordinated by NCBE and is composed of the Multistate Essay Examination (MEE), two Multistate Performance Test (MPT) tasks, and the Multistate Bar Examination (MBE).
-It is uniformly administered, graded, and scored by user jurisdictions and results in a portable score that can be transferred to other UBE jurisdictions.
+It is uniformly administered, graded, and scored and results in a portable score that can be transferred to other UBE jurisdictions.

 The UBE is administered over two days, with the MBE given on the last Wednesday of February and July and the MEE and MPT given on the Tuesday prior to that.
 Jurisdictions that use the UBE may also require applicants to complete a jurisdiction-specific law component.